All vehicle insurance

 The right communication strategy for a successful farm transition also includes what not to do.
 Don’t let things like gossip and grudges disrupt progress toward a successful farm transition.

-"Avoiding gossip helps with family trust that leads to mutual understandings about the appropriate behavior of family members in developing a succession plan," Patton said.
+"Avoiding gossip helps with family trust that leads to mutual understandings about the appropriate behavior of family members in developing a succession plan," Hamilton said.
 "If family members become angry with one another over an issue, they should not carry grudges.
 They should get it out in the open, discuss it in a positive manner and move on.
 This will enable them to avoid turning a disagreement into a family fight.
 That can end their relationship and any hopes for an amicable succession plan.”